 Anne is a professional accountant with over thirty years of senior management experience.
 She has worked in Real Estate Development, Academia, for a Crown Corporation and Not-For-Profit Organizations in positions including Vice-President and Executive Director.
 After retiring she has volunteered with organizations that promote vegetarian diets as well as meditation and healthy lifestyle practices.
 She has taken courses on the workings of the human brain as well as reading about how the future of technology may enhance the human experience.
 Anne believes strongly in physical fitness being an overall benefit to all aspects of health.
 Anne hopes that the combination of business acumen along with her lifestyle practices will be of benefit to the panel and help improve the lives of seniors.
 Anne completed her university education in Scotland and holds a CPA designation.

 Rene is a financier, innovator and founder of multiple high-tech start-ups whose personal initiatives have triggered well over $100 million of research & development.
 Rene’s accomplishments include co-inventing the world’s first electronic spreadsheet, co-inventing and developing the first online educational multimedia game, developing the first online conference registration system and creating the first artistic computer animation with Norman McLaren at the National Film Board.
-He is founder of Lanpar Technologies where he spearheaded the development, manufacturing and distribution of proprietary computer software and hardware.
 He also advanced energy storage technologies, solar & wind powered water purification, and the world’s first area lighting LED technologies.
+Presently he is CEO and co-founder of Brainwave Research Corporation, a company developing transformational technologies in the electrical safety and power line communications industries.
 Rene’s passion is mentoring and acting as strategic advisor to start-up entrepreneurial endeavours – whether business or product strategy, technology, finance or helping patent innovations.
 Rene is a graduate of McGill University (B.Sc.) and Harvard Graduate School of Education (M.Ed.).

 Walter is a professional engineer licensed in Canada and the European Union.
 He was elected by his peers to the honour of Fellow of the Institution of Mechanical Engineers, thereby placing him amongst the top 7% of engineers worldwide.
 When he retired from this first career, he was the International Vice President of one of the largest worldwide engineering contracting companies, involving continuous worldwide travel.
 He frequently interfaced on behalf of the company’s clients at senior government levels in Canada and abroad.
 He represented Canada on two UN bodies (UNESCO and UNITAR).
 His second career was as an arbitrator and mediator, including conducting mandatory mediations for the Superior Court of Ontario.
 Walter currently volunteers as a senior lay leader in a Toronto synagogue and in IT and research functions at Baycrest.
 His main hobby is photography and the production of documentary videos.